vaheed/sip-ai-agent/README.md

    Open your browser to `http://<docker-host>:8080`.
 The home page shows the current registration state, active calls, token usage and a log view.
    Visit `/dashboard` for an advanced dashboard with a configuration form and call history.
+Administrator authentication is required for the dashboard and API routes; log in with the credentials defined by `MONITOR_ADMIN_USERNAME` / `MONITOR_ADMIN_PASSWORD` (default: `admin` / `admin`).
    After editing and saving the configuration, restart the container for changes to take effect.

 ## Dashboard